privacy-scaling-explorations/zkevm-specs/specs/mpt/mpt-proof.md

 | $addr   | StorageMod              | $key | $valuePrev    | $value       | $rootPrev | $root |
 | $addr   | NonExistingStorageProof | $key | 0             | 0            | $root     | $root |

+Note that `StorageMod` proof also supports storage leaf creation and storage leaf deletion, `NonceMod` also supports account leaf creation with nonce value and the rest of fields set to default, and `BalanceMod` also supports account leaf creation with balance value and the rest of fields set to default.

 The proof returned by `eth getProof` looks like:

 ```